butjar/test-the-rest/README.md

 The test itself is not related to any particular technology which means you can implement the REST API in any language you want.

-A SQL schema definition serves as underlaying data model.
+A SQL schema definition serves as an underlaying data model.
 You will find the schema definition in the `data` folder.

 ## How To Do The Test
 Please fork the project on Github.
 As soon as you have finished your implementation create an pull request against the original project and send us a message.